 Diagnostic criteria for atypical or variant Rett syndromes may vary slightly, but the symptoms are the same, with varying degrees of severity.

-Although there is no cure for Rett syndrome, treatments are directed toward symptoms and providing support.
+Although there is no cure for Rett syndrome, treatments are directed toward symptoms and providing support, which may improve the potential for movement, communication and social participation.
 The need for treatment and support doesn't end as children become older — it's usually necessary throughout life.
 Treating Rett syndrome requires a team approach.

 Treatments that can help children and adults with Rett syndrome include: